wp-plugins/fancy-gallery/readme.txt

 * Send it via E-Mail to &lt;Mail [@t] [DennisHoppe](http://DennisHoppe.de) [dot] de&gt;.
 * Thats it.
 Thank you! =)

+= Limitations of the lite version =
+There are no real limitations in this version except the number of galleries you can organize within the gallery management tool.
+The maximal number of galleries is limited to three but of course you can use the traditional galleries in your posts and pages *without* any limitations!

 == Installation ==

 = Minimum Requirements =

-* WordPress 3.8 or greater
+* WordPress 3.6 or greater
 * PHP version 5.3 or greater
 * MySQL version 5.0 or greater

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you do not need to leave your web browser.
-To do an automatic install of Fancy Gallery, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".
+To do an automatic install of Fancy Gallery, log in to your WordPress dashboard, navigate to the plugins menu and click "Add New".

-In the search field type "Fancy Gallery" and click "Search Plugins".
+In the search field type "Fancy Gallery" and click "Search plugins".
 Once you have found my gallery plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking "Install Now".

 = Manual installation =

-The manual installation method involves downloading my gallery plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading my gallery plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 = Updating =